 - High chairs and cots (cribs) are available in many restaurants and hotels but numbers are often limited.

-- Disposable nappies (diapers) are widely available.
+- Disposable nappies (diapers) are widely available, as is formula.

 - Babysitters are best sourced through your hotel.